 I decided right then and there to change my attitude.
 I quickly wiped my eyes, hugged him, and told him age 3 was fun, but I thought my favorite age was the one he was right now!
 I told him all the reasons I loved who he was right now.

-Of course our children growing up is bittersweet to us as parents, but we can’t get so wrapped up looking back that we miss right now!
+Of course our children growing up is bittersweet to us as parents, but we can’t get so wrapped up in looking back that we miss right now!
 This time next year I’ll be looking back thinking how much he’s grown, so I choose to celebrate the present!
-I choose to enjoy the 9 year old I have right now!
-I choose to be happy about his Birthday, excited for all the experiences waiting for him.
+I choose to enjoy the 9 year old I have right now.
+I choose to be happy about his birthday, excited for all the experiences waiting for him.

 I am not going to let him see me longing for the unobtainable past.
 I may shed some tears behind a closed bathroom door, but I will not selfishly let a sense of sadness steal away the excitement he has of being a year older.
 I will give him nothing but happiness on his special day!

-I still have that Mother nostalgia feeling of another year gone by.
+I still have that nostalgic feeling of another year gone by.
 I could easily start crying even as I type, but I’m going to push those feelings away.
-I’m going to go inside, wake my baby boy up, tell him Happy Birthday, make him breakfast, something with sprinkles, to celebrate HIS day!
+I’m going to go wake him up by singing Happy Birthday!
+I’m going to make him a special breakfast, something with sprinkles I think, to celebrate HIS day!